hugsy/gef/docs/commands/canary.md

-If the currently debugged process was compiled with the Smash Stack Protector (SSP) - i.e. `-fstack-protector` flag was passed to the compiler, this command will allow to display the value of the canary.
-This makes it convenient when searching for this value in memory.
+If the currently debugged process was compiled with the Smash Stack Protector (SSP) - i.e. `-fstack-protector` flag was passed to the compiler, this command will display the value of the canary.
+This makes it convenient to avoid manually searching for this value in memory.

 The command `canary` does not take any argument.
 ```